-It would be useful to consider the foam filtration as a component of a complete AguaClara plant in miniature.
+It would be useful to consider the foam filtration as a component of a complete AguaClara POU plant in miniature.
 This miniature plant will operate in batch mode to simplify chemical addition and eliminate the need for chemical dosers.
 The miniature plant will likely incorporate tube flocculation and a tube settler prior to filtration.
 The tube settler will have a sludge trap with a sludge drain.
+There are likely opportunities for synergy between this project and the demo plant.
+It is even possible that a miniature SRSF would provide a better filter than the FF.